Deep into Norwegian forests inspired of Norwegian fairytales and stories about trolls and different supernatural beings living there.

 Beijing 2014.
 Edit 2017.
 My first series in colour.

-Becoming Cat.
-A collection of some of my cat-pictures.
+I have always been fascinated by cats.
+This is a collection of some of my cat-pictures.
 Studying cats.
 Cats studying me – or not…..
 I like cats.
+They are different.
 Respect.
 Mysterious.
 Silences.
 Wonderings.
 Zen.

 Marrakesh and Kreta 2014.